• Free shipping from 90€

 5 min reading time

 Old toys often bring back memories of our own childhood.
-Whether it's a family heirloom or a flea market find, many toys are simply too good to throw away.
-We show you how to give old toys a new shine with a little paint and make children's eyes sparkle
+Whether it's a family heirloom or a flea market find, many old treasures are simply too good to throw away.
+But it's not hard to give old toys a new shine and make children's eyes sparkle with the help of a little creativity and a coat of paint.

 Table of contents